Oxford’s girls and boys cross country teams both finished third in recent action at the Delta State Invitational.

 Local columnist Jimmy Reed quotes from John Donne’s “No Man Is An Island” to wrap up a piece about the value of friendships and helping one another.
 (September 14, 2010, Page 4)

 - Ottis Randal “Randy” Ragland — 58, died Thursday, Sept.
 9, 2010, in Los Angeles.
 Services will be held at 2 p.m.
 Friday in the chapel of Waller Funeral Home.
 Visitation will precede the service from noon until 2 at the funeral home.

-- Fletcher Brassell Jr. — died Sunday at his residence in Oxford.
+- Linda Williams — 41, of Sardis died Thursday at Tri-Lakes Medical Center in Batesville.
 Arrangements are incomplete with Hodges-Freeman Funeral Home of Oxford.

 Lafayette’s cross country teams fared well in the opening meet of the season, the Pontotoc Invitational.